 Following World War II Americans wanted more of everything: money, luxury, food, entertainment, and bigger and faster cars.
 And since metal was no longer a precious commodity and gasoline was inexpensive automobile manufacturers were happy to comply.
 Ford, General Motors (GM) and Chrysler, known as the "Big Three", led the way but American Motors and Studebaker were right behind.
 They started by making cars bigger with more and more options and then followed with engines that got progressively bigger to handle the weight.
 Then in the early 1950s they went backwards, putting big engines in smaller and smaller cars to improve speed and performance.
-It was the beginning of the Muscle Car Era and in 1964 the classic Pontiac GTO was born.
+It was the beginning of the Muscle Car Era and in 1964 the Pontiac GTO classic car was born.

 1967 Pontiac GTO *

 General Motors established the Pontiac division in the 1920s to fill the gap between their least expensive line of Chevrolets and pricer Oldsmobiles.
 Pontiacs were never as popular as the other vehicles but they held their own and appealed to mature adults.
 Then in 1956 Semon Knudsen took over the Pontiac division and things began to change.
 Knudsen believed that "You can sell a young man's car to an old man, but you'll never sell an old man's car to a young man." and pushed for change.
 He made Elliot Estes the chief engineer, brought John DeLorean in from Packard to lead the advanced engineering group and Pontiacs began to appeal to a younger market.
 The AMA (American Manufacturers Association) did not allow factories to support racing teams at the time but Knudsen found ways to do it discretely and Pontiac's reputation for speed and winning races grew.